-And although reputational scandal is at an all time high, the concept of reputation is largely misunderstood.
+Although reputational scandal, and the harm it causes, are at an all-time high, the concept of reputation is largely misunderstood.

-Why should you read this article?
-Because your reputation matters (more than you think), and understanding reputation at its essential core is the only way to build, protect, and enhance your reputation or the reputation of your business.
+Your reputation matters – a lot.
+Understanding reputation at its essential core is the only way to build, protect, and enhance your reputation or the reputation of a business.

 What is Reputation?